explicit09/LINK-X/README.md

 ```
 ## FAISS database generation & RAG testing

-You will need to run the docker container in and open a new interactive shell (shown above)
+You will need to run the docker container and open a new interactive shell (shown above)

 From the shell, enter the src folder: